 This is just a guideline though – a multi-location shoot with crowds of actors and a specially commissioned soundtrack will cost a lot more.

 Some companies offer package deals for simple videos like interviews or premises tours.
 They tend to charge around £500 for a shoot of a couple of hours plus post-production work resulting in a film of around 60 seconds in length.
-A full day of such work will cost in excess of £1,000 producing a film of 2 minutes.
+A full day of this type of work will cost in excess of £1,000, producing a 2 minute film.

 Simple animations of 1 or 2 minutes which explain a concept or service can be produced for around £500 at the lower end of the scale.